 A grand cross is a combination of two T-squares.
 This clearly makes it a very powerful pattern that signifies astral crystallisations taken to their extremes.

-The example below illustrates a grand cross that is made out of two oppositions, Mars–Saturn and Mercury–Venus, and four (!) squares.
+The example below illustrates a grand cross that is made out of two oppositions, Mars–Saturn and Pluto–Venus, and four (!) squares.

 Grand cross is a difficult pattern that requires a good amount of time and attention in order to identify and understand multiple swings between its polarities.
 The difficulty lies in the intensity of those swings.
 But once understood, the person gets a real advantage of being able to consciously steer their life.